 Local Field Trips

 During the academic year, each class has the opportunity to visit a local company and interact with programmers, software designers, engineers and other industry professionals.
-In the 2016-17 school year, computer science classes visited AppFolio, QAD, Sonos, Allosphere/MAT lab, UCSB and more.
+In past years, computer science classes visited AppFolio, QAD, Sonos, Allosphere/MAT lab, UCSB, Procore and more.

 There’s no better way to gain an understanding of what it might be like to work in the field of CS than by spending a day “on the job.”
 Computer science students have the opportunity to participate in a one day program shadowing local professionals as they go about the regular tasks in their day.
 A question/answer panel is also part of many of the job shadow visits.
 The following local companies have generously donated their time to this program: AppFolio, Deckers, FastSpring, Karl Storz, Novacoast, Procore and QAD.

-CS Master Program students will take a spring field trip to Silicon Valley to tour software engineering departments at companies such as Facebook, Google, Yahoo and visit several early stage startups in San Francisco.
-They will also visit the Computer History Museum and the Tech Museum of Innovation in San Jose.
+CS Master Program students will take a winter field trip to Silicon Valley to tour local tech companies and may include early stage startups as well.
+They will also visit the some tech museums such as Computer History Museum and the Tech Museum of Innovation in San Jose.
 Students enrolled in the 2-year program will be included if space is available.

 2015 field trip to Silicon Valley